jptacek/JPtacek.com/src/documents/2015/02/angularJS-Best-Practices/index.html.md

 explicit and makes the code more readable.

 ###Explicit function declarations###
-Another good practice is to explicitly identfiy function definitions.
+Another good practice is to explicitly identify function definitions.
 If we look at our original service function the structure was

 ```javascript